2019 State of the Anacostia River Full Report

 Water Clarity has been responding to the CSO reduction very well.
 In 2009 CSO was reduced by 40%.
 Upper DC Anacostia, where it receives largest amount of sewage from CSO, responded to it immediately in 2010.
 In 2011 CSO was reduced by 60%.
 Responding to the reduction, Water Clarity in, especially, Upper DC Anacostia has been rapidly improving.

-%Scores for Chlorophyll a are improving.
-However, the overall better score in Maryland (Section 1) does not mean that there are no excessive nutrients coming from Maryland.
+%Scores for Chlorophyll a has been improving.
+It improved even in the wettest year of 2018.
+The overall better score in Maryland (Section 1) does not mean that there are no excessive nutrients coming from Maryland.
 Because Chlorophyll a is a green pigment in plants, algae, and cyanobacteria, it does not accurately reflect the nutrient amounts in water.
 There is a lag time between discharge of nutrients and their uptake by plants, etc.

 In the free-flowing tributaries of the Anacostia, discharged nutrients travel to the tidal Anacostia.
 Because the tidal river moves slowly, there is plenty of time for microalgae to take up nutrients.
 Thanks also to the ample sunlight for photosynthesis in the tidal Anacostia, the DC portions of the river (Section 2 and Section 3) tend to have higher Chlorophyll a values, resulting in lower scores.
 Both upstream and downstream communities need to stop stormwater runoff that convey nutrients (fertilizer, for example) from properties.

 The %Score of Chlorophyll a in 2018 was highest even though 2018 was the wettest year in the recorded history.
 This is thanks to the Anacostia Tunnel being operated from March 2018.
 The tunnel reduced 90% of CSO discharge.
 Also, the water was cloudier in 2018 that supressed photosynthesis for algae to grow.